Abuse survivors clinic (ASC)

 Where and when

-The ASC runs at Whittall Street Clinic on the second and fourth Wednesday of each month.
+The ASC runs at Whittall Street Clinic on the fourth Thursday of each month.

 You can also arrange to see an independent sexual violence advocate (ISVA) from the Rape and Sexual Violence Project (RSVP) at our Solihull or Chelmsley Wood clinics.